 FY2014 Training Opportunities Concept

-Dr. Lorraine Gunzerath, NIAAA, requested guidance from Council members on a proposed funding opportunity announcements (FOA) for administrative supplements to support additional training slots for 1–2 years at current NIAAA-, NIDA-, or NCI –funded T32 programs.
+Dr. Lorraine Gunzerath, NIAAA, requested guidance from Council members on a proposed notice of funding opportunities (NOFO) for administrative supplements to support additional training slots for 1–2 years at current NIAAA-, NIDA-, or NCI –funded T32 programs.
 The slots would provide training opportunities relevant to the CRAN mission: basic, clinical, health services, policy, or epidemiology research focused on multiple substances, polysubstance abuse, and/or comorbidity.

 Discussion.
 Dr. Crews encouraged taking a public health approach to research with a polysubstance focus.
 Dr. Picciotto recommended permitting maximum flexibility in the topic areas to be targeted.
 She endorsed the 1- to 2-year duration of the stipend.
 Dr. Suzanne de la Monte suggested making awards to people at later stages in their training who may better understand the human dimension.
 Dr. Messing observed that the short duration of the stipends may inhibit the numbers of good candidates who respond.
 Dr. Koob concurred and suggested that training be increased to a third year.